bernardpeh/practical-symfony-3/manuscript/Chapter_17.md

             ->setAction($this->generateUrl('songbird_page_delete', array('id' => $page->getId())))
             ->setMethod('DELETE')
             ->getForm()
             ;
     }
 }
 ```

 We have added 2 extra methods, listAction and reorderAction.
-As the controller should have minimum logic, we have moved the bulk of reorderAction logic to the model.
+As the controller should have minimum logic, we have moved the bulk of reorderAction logic to the repository.

 ```
 # src/Songbird/NestablePageBundle/Entity/PageRepository.php